pickleball court

 The Baseline

-The baseline is located at both ends of the court and marks where each team should stand when receiving a serve or during regular play.
-The baseline should always remain parallel with either side of the net, creating two separate halves on either side of it – called left-side baselines and right-side baselines so that players know exactly where they should stand during gameplay.
+The baseline is located at both ends of the court.
+They mark where each team should stand when receiving a serve or during regular play.
+The baseline should always remain parallel with either side of the net, creating two separate halves on either side of it—called left-side baselines and right-side baselines—so that players know exactly where they should stand during gameplay.

 The Centerline

-Lastly, there is a no-volley zone (also known as “the kitchen”) located on both sides of the net.
-Near its center position this area prohibits any volleys from being made while inside it.
-If a player does attempt to volley from within this zone then it will not count as a legal point.
+Lastly, there is a non-volley zone (also known as “the kitchen”) located 7 feet on both sides of the net.
+This area prohibits any volleys from being made while the player is standing inside it or on the boundary lines.
+If a player does attempt to volley from within the kitchen, he will be committing a fault.

 The Ball